5 Natural Baby Skin Care Secrets Every New Mum Should Try

 Babies with itchy skin can become highly irritable.
 Aside from this, they can also be prone to developing rashes and cracked skin.
 Once this happens, they become susceptible to infection.

 To prevent dry skin and protect your baby, you can invest in a cool-mist humidifier in your nursery.
-Humidifiers offers great help in adding moisture to your baby’s surrounding air.
+Humidifiers offer great help in adding moisture to your baby’s surrounding air.

 If you are uncomfortable with the said approach, you can wrap a good amount of oatmeal in a small towel.
 Twist the towel to close and soak it in water.
 After soaking, squeeze the towel and pour drops of the oatmeal-infused water to your baby’s skin.

-Baby’s skin are delicate and vulnerable to a lot of irritating factors.
-As a new mom, you have to be extra keen in addressing them.
+Baby’s skin is delicate and vulnerable to a lot of irritating factors.
+As a new mom, you have to be extra keen on addressing them.

 Instead of turning to harsh over-the-counter creams and lotions, it’s better if you stick with natural remedies.
 Since they are free from synthetic chemicals and preservatives, you can be sure they’re safe and gentle enough for your baby’s fragile skin.